Why We're Here

 What can I expect?

-You can expect a friendly, welcoming, safe atmosphere in a home and a group of ordinary people who are seeking to grow in their relationship with God and with one another.
+You can expect a friendly, welcoming, safe atmosphere and a group of ordinary people who are seeking to grow in their relationship with God and with one another.

 What will be expected of me?